Jobber Connect

 The portal URL is yourdomain.com/login.
 The receipts come from billing@yourdomain.com.
 The mobile PWA installs with your icon, your name.
 When your customer tells a friend who built this software, the honest answer is “they did” — because you own the repo.
 On Jobber that customer is using the Jobber app.
 On Day14 they are using yours.

 Multiply the monthly by 60.
 Add the upfront.
-The number on the right is what you write to the vendor over five years.
-The column after that is what you have to show for it.
+The number at the bottom is what you write to the vendor over five years.
+The line after that is what you have to show for it.

 $169/mo × 60 mo + $0 upfront